KfW: Governance

 KfW is owned by the Federal Republic of Germany (80 percent) and the States of Germany (20 percent).
 It is led by a five-member executive board headed by CEO Stefan Wintels, which in turn reports to a 37 member Board of Supervisory Directors.
 The chair and deputy chair of the Board of Supervisory Directors are the German Federal Ministers of Finance and of Economic Affairs, with the positions alternating annually between them.
-The chairman as of May 2021 is Robert Habeck, Federal Minister for Economic Affairs and Climate Action.
+Currently, the chairman is Jörg Kukies, Federal Minister of Finance.

 In 2009, Caisse des Dépots, Cassa Depositi e Prestiti, KfW and European Investment Bank founded the Long-Term Investors Club.

 Operations

 KfW banking group covers over 90% of its borrowing needs in the capital markets, mainly through bonds that are guaranteed by the federal government.
 This allows KfW to raise funds at advantageous conditions.
 Its exemption from having to pay corporate taxes due to its legal status as a public agency and unremunerated equity provided by its public shareholders allow KfW to provide loans for purposes prescribed by the KfW law at lower rates than commercial banks.
 KfW is not allowed to compete with commercial banks, but it facilitates their business in areas within its mandate.
 KfW banking group has three business units with distinct functions, as well as several subsidiaries.

 Lending by KfW group's two main business units, accounting for more than 90% of total lending, is in Germany and, to a limited extent, in other European countries.
 However, its largest subsidiary, KfW IPEX-Bank GmbH, predominantly lends internationally.
 A smaller subsidiary, the German Investment Corporation (DEG), and one of the group's smaller business units, KfW Development Bank, are exclusively active in the international arena, each within their particular business areas.